delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What happens when you get a DUI for the First Time in Delaware?

 First-time DUI offenders can expect the arresting officers to revoke the offender’s license immediately.
 The arresting officer may issue a temporary license valid for 15 days.
-The offender must request an administrative hearing at the DMV within 15 days of the arrest.
-Offenders who do not request an administrative hearing will lose driving privileges for no less than three (3) months.
+Offenders are typically required to request an administrative hearing at the DMV within 15 days of the arrest.
+Offenders who do not request an administrative hearing may lose driving privileges for no less than three (3) months.
 Interested parties may request administrative hearings in person at any DMV facility in the state or online through the DMV website.

-Persons arrested for first-time DUI offenses must note that the maximum jail term for the crime is 12 months, and the applicable fines range from $500 to $1500.
+Persons arrested for first-time DUI offenses generally face a possible maximum jail term of 12 months, and the applicable fines range from $500 to $1500.
 The court may suspend the offender’s sentence at the court’s discretion (21 Del.
 Laws, c.
-41, § 9)..
+41, § 9).
 In place of the sentence, the court may require the offender to complete:

 • A supervised drug and alcohol abstinence program, maintaining 90 consecutive days of sobriety